-The very heavy growth, the thorns and the persistent leaves make the blackberry a good option for fences and hedges around the garden.
-They may also be grown as espaliers for their berries on free standing wire structures or on facade bound trellises.
+The very heavy growth, thorns, and persistent leaves make the blackberry a good option for fences and hedges around the garden.
+They may also be grown for their berries as espaliers on free standing wire structures or on facade bound trellises.

 Blackberry - latin: Rubus fruticosus

-The location should be sunny or partially shaded, the fruits develop better in warm, humid and protected locations.
+The location should be sunny or partially shaded, as the fruits develop better in warm, humid, and wind-protected locations.
 Blackberries can grow almost everywhere except in soils that are too dry or nutrient-poor.
-Blackberries are available in garden centers or online.
+Blackberries are available in garden centres or online.

 Blackberries are ramblers.
-Their shoots may last from 2 to 3 years and can be up to 5 cm thick.
-The shoots grow 5 to 8 meters in length every year, but the plant rarely grows over 3 meters in height.
-The foliage lasts late in the winter.
+Their shoots may last from 2 - 3 years and can be up to 5 cm thick.
+The shoots grow 5 - 8 metres in length every year, but the plant rarely grows over 3 m in height.
+The foliage lasts late into the winter.
 Blackberries propagate via stolons.
-The flowering is in June and in July.
+The flowering is in June and July.
 The variety "Theodors Reimers" produces sweet and aromatic berries, while "Wilsons Frühe" ripens earlier and is less aromatic.
-The nastier and wilder the growth of a blackberry, the more interesting the taste of its fruit!
-Wich also means that thorn-free blackberries don't have a really interesting taste.
+The thornier and wilder (even 'nastier') the growth of a blackberry, the more interesting the taste of its fruit!...which also means that thorn-free blackberries don't have a really interesting taste.
 The new shoots that grow in the summer should be kept for the next year, and older shoots should be cut down to the ground and removed entirely.

 Blackberries can grow on fences, grids or trellises, as well as on free standing wire rows in the garden.
 Facade or wall trellises are built the same way they would be for a pear tree (find a table with suitable trellis designs at the bottom of the page).
 Choose a trellis in the simple "Basic" or "Basic-S" ranges, or even better- in the medium or heavy / massive trellis ranges.